 Calculating a fair royalty for a patent on a complex product with numerous features is very difficult.
 HIMPP goes to great lengths to accurately and fairly appraise the value of patented features and offer licenses to anyone interested on fair, reasonable and non-discriminatory (FRAND) terms.
+Partial licenses to the portfolio may also be negotiated directly with HIMPP.

 Hearing Instruments have many features